fivetran/dbt_salesforce_source/README.md

 ...
 vars:
-  salesforce_source:
   using_account_history_mode_active_records: true      # false by default.
 Only use if you have history mode enabled.
   using_opportunity_history_mode_active_records: true  # false by default.
 Only use if you have history mode enabled.
   using_user_role_history_mode_active_records: true    # false by default.
 Only use if you have history mode enabled.
   using_user_history_mode_active_records: true         # false by default.
 Only use if you have history mode enabled.
 ```

 ## Database support